-degree reiony.

-Committee Assignments:

-SB 406: Appropriations

-HB 589: Ready for the Floor

-ACTION RECOMMENDED: NEUTRAL

-Criminal Justice
+Public Safety

-(SB 7072 /HB)
+(SB 642/HB)

-Sponsors: Sen. Bradley /Rep
+Sponsors: Sen. Brandes /Rep

 Summary:

-This legislation is an overarching criminal justice overhaul that encompasses modified language

-housed in SB 406, relating to theft.
-The theft of utility services is punishable as provided in Section

-812.014, F.S.
-Currently under this Section, a person could be convicted of grand theft and a

-felony of the third degree if the property stolen is valued at several amounts but the lowest

-amount is \$300 or more, but less than \$5,000.
-This legislation would raise the lowest amount for

-this conviction from \$300 to \$750 which could reduce the number of eligible convictions for theft
+This legislation as amended is a broad public safety bill encompassing language from HB 7072 and SB 406, relating to theft.
+Current law under this Section, a person could be convicted of grand theft and a felony of the third degree if the property stolen is valued at several amounts but the lowest amount is \$300 or more, but less than \$5,000.
+This legislation raises the lowest amount for this conviction from \$300 to \$750.

-of utility services.

 Committee Assignments:

-SB 7072: Appropriations
+SB 642: Ready for the Floor

 HB:

 ACTION RECOMMENDED: NEUTRAL

-ACTION ITEM: SENATE Appropriations - PASSED
+ACTION ITEM: SENATE (4/26) - Special Order Calendar

 Public Safety

-(SB /HB 7125)
+(SB/HB 7125)

-Sponsors: Sen. /Judiciary Committee
+Sponsors: Sen/Judiciary Committee

 Summary:

-This legislation is an overarching public safety overhaul that encompasses language housed in HB

-589, relating to theft.
-Current law under this Section, a person could be convicted of grand theft

-and a felony of the third degree if the property stolen is valued at several amounts but the lowest

-amount is \$300 or more, but less than \$5,000.
-This legislation would raise the lowest amount for

-this conviction from \$300 to \$1000.
-However, the language adds utility services theft to the list

-of activities that receive a felony of the third degree regardless of the amount stolen.
-Committee Assignments:SB :
+This legislation is an overarching public safety overhaul that encompasses language housed in HB 589, relating to theft.
+Current law under this Section, a person could be convicted of grand theft and a felony of the third degree if the property stolen is valued at several amounts but the lowest amount is \$300 or more, but less than \$5,000.
+This legislation would raise the lowest amount for this conviction from \$300 to \$1000.
+However, the language adds utility services theft to the list of activities that receive a felony of the third degree regardless of the amount stolen.
+Committee Assignments: SB :

 HB 7125: Appropriations

+ACTION RECOMMENDED: NEUTRAL